appanp/supply-chain-fundas/supply_chain_terminology.md

 Serial numbers are a part of everyday life.
 Your cell phone likely has an IMEI number that your carrier used to activate your phone line.
 Your car has a VIN for warranty, maintenance, insurance, and recall purposes.
 Most firearms and laptops will also have serial numbers attached to them.
 For more info, refer to [this link](https://wareiq.com/resources/blogs/inventory-serialization-for-ecommerce-business/)

 **Kit**: 1) The components of a parent item that have been pulled from stock and prepared for movement to a production area.
 2) A group of repair parts to be shipped with an order.
 Same as kitted material, staged material.
+While the terms kitting and bundling are often used interchangeably, there’s a stark difference between the two.
+Kitted items are individual yet complementary goods that are packed into a single kit and are sold as one unit.
+On the other hand, bundling is a broad term used to describe the process of packing several SKUs together, regardless of whether they complement each other.
+For more info, refer to [this link](https://modula.us/blog/kitting-in-warehouse/).

 **Kitting**: The process of constructing and staging kits.
 For more info, refer to [this link](https://www.thefulfillmentlab.com/blog/kitting-warehouse/).
 - [OSARO Robot Kitting Solution](https://osaro.com/solutions/kitting)